 Madalyn Borek had always been intrigued by medicine, and so she entered Union on a pre-med track.
 Come spring term of her first year, however, she discovered another, untapped passion.

-“I took my first college geology course, Natural Disasters, with Professor John Garver.
+“I took my first college geosciences course, Natural Disasters, with Professor John Garver.
 He opened my eyes to a whole other world of science,” Madalyn says.

 During one field study with her class, Madalyn found herself ankle deep in the mud at a local park on the Mohawk River, studying ice jam floods and their impact on the community.

 “Not only did the research tell a story of past natural events that wiped out the historic Stockade District in downtown Schenectady, but it also reassured the importance of structural planning and preventative building of property at the base flood elevation,” Madalyn says.